-Are all your funds tied up in bills and other necessities such as food and fuel?
+Holiday Destinations: are all your funds tied up in bills and other necessities such as food and fuel?

 Do you need a getaway that will not break the bank, some place that will rejuvenate your soul?

-Don’t worry, there are plenty of New Year’s Holiday Loans still available out there, so if Skiing, skating, snowboarding, shopping and more are what you’re searching for, check out these less expensive destinations.
+Don’t worry, there are plenty of New Year’s Holiday Loans still available out there, so if Skiing, skating, snowboarding, shopping and more are what you’re searching for, check out these less expensive holiday destinations.

 The resort lies at 6,617 feet (2017 meters) above sea level and features Pancic’s Peak within the National Park system of Serbia.
 There are 27 trails, with 18 kilometres of cross-country trails, and multiple lifts.
 The entire park is characterized by its extraordinary natural beauty: vast expanses of grassland, forests composed of a wide variety of tree species, beauty spots, and deep river gorges.